Biodatabase: Database for organic propagated material

 Suppliers whom supply organic propagated material, make this known to Naktuinbouw themselves.
 These companies are also responsible to inform Naktuinbouw about the changes in the availability of their plant material.

-The offer oat is not sufficient enough.
-The ministry of Economic Affairs has therefore given permission to placed back oat the National Annex to the category in read on
+The supply of Peppermint (seed) this year is not sufficient anymore.
+The Ministry of Economic Affairs has therefore given permission to replace Peppermint from the National Annex read on